alacrity-ai/shipwright-survivors/README.md

     - [ ] Handle incident interaction, e.g. where spending entropium is a thing.
 Maybe a merchant incident.
     - [ ] Make better first boss.
 BUGS:
+  - [ ] Tutorial Gamepad for Zoom Controls.
+Not registering input, need to use D-Pad coachmark
+  - [ ] Starting a new game, after having quit to main menu from another game does not work.
+Playerflags needs clear?
   - [ ] Levelup menu and block drop decision menu clash
   - [ ] If you levelup, and then get enough EXP for another levelup during the delay (before the levelup window pops up), you lose the powerup choice from the first levelup.
 We need to queue all the levelups to make sure you get all the choices.
 This can be easy, just keep track of total powerups, and if you don't have as many as you do levels, then reopen the menu on close.
   - [ ] Changing resolution in game from a small resolution to a large messes up the background, I think we need to reinstantiate or cleanup the background renderer/system.
 Maybe the image in the image cache as well.
   - [ ] Post processing layer not properly invalidating on Resolution change (bloom is blurry on change)
   - [ ] Disabling Lighting in settings menu needs to clear lighting canvas
   - [ ] Enemy turrets aim toward mouse location.
 Only player ship should do that, enemy turrets should aim where they are facing.

+REFINEMENT:
+  - [ ] Show percent completion in mission summary.
+  - [ ] Show damage break down in mission summary
+  - [ ] Big ship destruction sound always happening, randomly choose 3 sounds or so
+  - [ ] Lifesteal needs a cooldown
+  - [ ] Add persistent tag to all Incident Spawned entities, and bosses

 ### Things to Explore:
   - [ ] "Town Portal" - Back to the planet?